-As part of our ongoing effort to ensure compliance with all lawful and ethical business practices consistent with recently passed securities reform and legislation, LKI has adopted a Policy and Procedure for reporting complaints and concerns regarding its accounting, internal accounting controls and auditing matters and encourages employees to promptly report all such complaints or concerns.
+As part of our ongoing effort to ensure compliance with all lawful and ethical business practices consistent with recently passed securities reform and legislation, LKI has adopted policies and procedures for reporting complaints and concerns regarding accounting, internal accounting controls and auditing matters.
+The Company encourages employees to promptly report all such complaints or concerns.